 History of Geisinger Health System

 Born and raised in Danville, daughter of a wagon-maker, Abigail A. Geisinger was a down-to-earth woman of average education and life experiences.

-Foss shared her vision and brought to it the professional expertise that would change the dream to reality.
-Trained at the Mayo Clinic he had become committed to the concept of group practice, where specialty-trained physicians worked together to benefit their patients.
+Dr. Foss shared her vision and brought to it the professional expertise that would change the dream to reality.
+Trained at the Mayo Clinic, he had become committed to the concept of group practice, where specialty-trained physicians worked together to benefit their patients.
 Mrs. Geisinger concurred.

-It was a bold step in the early 1900s which has made Geisinger Medical Center the largest rural health care facility in the United States.
+It was a bold step in the early 1900s that has made Geisinger Medical Center the largest rural health care facility in the United States.